Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Related work

+Some recent reconstruction works rely on the naive linear regression model \citep{seeliger2018generative,ozcelik2023natural,takagi2023high}.
+Although it is attractive due to its simplicity and computational efficiency, \cite{shirakawa2025spurious} pointed out its geometric limitation as output dimension collapse (ODC). \cite{shirakawa2025spurious} showed that such a collapse occurs when the training dataset lacks sufficient diversity and the latent features exhibit a cluster structure.
+In such scenarios, the predicted outputs are pulled toward the clusters in the training dataset, making generalization to unseen stimuli difficult.

+In contrast to naive translators, several reconstruction studies have adopted sparse regression as the translator \citep{miyawaki2008visual,zhang2018constraint,shen2019deep}.
+In brain-to-image reconstruction, using ``brain-like'' latent features makes it reasonable to assume a sparse brain-to-feature mapping.
+Neurophysiology shows that the visual cortex exhibits local or selective activity in response to visual stimuli \citep{hubel1962receptive,devalois1982spatial,vinje2000sparse}.
+Correspondingly, several reconstruction studies have adopted latent representations that exhibit similar locality and selectivity, such as local bases or intermediate CNN features \citep{miyawaki2008visual,zhang2018constraint,shen2019deep}.
+Under these ``brain-like'' features, only a small subset of voxels should influence each latent dimension.

 Previous theoretical work demonstrates that sparsity is particularly beneficial when the sample size is smaller than the dimensionality of the data.
+We call an input--output mapping $s$-sparse if, for each output coordinate, the corresponding weight vector has at most $s$ non-zero entries (i.e., the output depends on only $s$ of the $d_{\mathrm{in}}$ input variables).
 For a truly $s$-sparse input-output mapping, information-theoretic bounds show that an ideal estimator can attain near-oracle prediction error once $n \gtrsim s\log(d_{\mathrm{in}}/s)$ \citep{wainwright2009information}.
 The Lasso is the most thoroughly analyzed among practical sparse methods, and theory confirms it reaches essentially the same rate and achieves accurate prediction with $n = \mathcal{O}(s \log(d_{\mathrm{in}}))$ \citep{donoho2006compressed,wainwright2009sharp}.
-The SIS filter method is also proven to recover the correct support of the mapping with high probability when $d_{\mathrm{in}}$ is exponentially large in $n$ \citep{fan2008sure}.
+The SIS filter method is also proven to recover the correct support of the mapping with high probability when $d_{\mathrm{in}}$ grows exponentially in $n$ \citep{fan2008sure}.